fauna/faunadb-jvm/docs/java.md

   }
 }```

 Objects fields are accessed through `at` methods of `Value` class.
 It's possible to access fields by names if the value represents an object or by index if it represents an array.
-Also it's possible to convert `Value` class to its primitive correspondent using `to` methods specifying a type.
 For example to retrieve the resource reference of the returned Value use the following to get the `ref` field:

 ```java
     //The results at 'ref' are a resource pointer to the class that was just created.